The following guide will give you the tips you need to write an outstanding summary statement for your resume by showing you:

 AspectResume objectiveResume summary

-PurposeExplains what the candidate wantsShows why the candidate is the best fit for the job
+PurposeExplains what the candidate wants.Shows why the candidate is the best fit for the job.

 ToneFuture-orientedExperience-based

-Length2-3 concise lines3-5 concise lines
+Length2-3 concise lines3-5 strong statements

 While objectives are more skills-based and geared toward entry-level applicants, we still recommend including a summary statement in your resume.